-New inspection and search complexes capable of "seeing" through objects have been developed in Russia.
-They help inspect trucks and cars, buses, railway cars, and sea containers and find "prohibited items" of almost any size.
+Russia has developed new inspection and examination complexes capable of "seeing" through things.
+They help inspect trucks and cars, buses, railway cars, and sea containers and find "contraband" of almost any size.

 The equipment recognizes objects by the composition of the substance and can detect and identify drugs, explosives, ammunition, and other prohibited goods.